kevinjqiu/blog/content/post/2017-05-25-kubernetes-learning-notes.md

 +++
 date = "2017-05-25T20:47:11-04:00"
-draft = true
+draft = false
-title = "Kubernetes Learning Notes - Introduction"
+title = "Kubernetes Learning Notes - Introduction" categories = ["kubernetes"]
 +++

 Goals
 =====

 At `$DAYJOB` we're moving away from our homebrew way of deploying and "orchestrating" docker containers to the promise land of Kubernetes.
-In the next few blog posts, I'm going to document my learning of Kubernetes here by deploying a simple dockerized microservice with a database backend onto a Kubernetes cluster.
-The tools and concepts I'll be using here are:
+To solidify my learning, I'm going to practise what I learn by coming up with a hands-on project deploying a simple dockerized microservice with a database backend onto a Kubernetes cluster.
+Here are the Kubernetes features and 3rd party tools I foresee I will touch upon:

 * [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)
 * [Replica Sets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/)